skg17/C-score-Calculator/README.md

 - Credit values are all counted as 15, regardless of whether the module was passed or not.
 If you failed a module, bear in mind that the calculated C-score will probably not reflect your final one unless you have a condoned fail.

 ***How to use:***
-Make sure you have Python3 installed, and just run the .py file, following the instructions when prompted.
+Make sure you have Python3 installed, and then download and run the .py file, following the instructions when prompted.